remnrem/luna-doc/docs/updates.md

 _New commands_

+ - need to change S2A docs

+ - new `ZC` zero-centre command

+ - new `HEAD` command -- shows one epoch of data (requires same SR for selected channels)

+ - added 1,2,5, and 10-percentiles to `STATS`

 - added `EVAL` `interval` command to generate new interval-level annotations based on eval expressions

 - _eval_ syntax takes `{` and `}` instead of `'` to delimit strings;  allows nesting, but can also be handy on the command line (i.e. if already using `-s ''` form)